David L. Hall, LMSW

 I specialize in working with those living with mood disorders (principally anxiety, panic, phobias & fears and depression), substance use disorders and traumatic brain injury.
 I also support those seeking help with stabilization with academic and professional stressors, grief, loss and end of life evolution.

-My approach is holistic, positive and relational, utilizing diverse methods including Cognitive-Behavioral-Therapy (CBT), Mindfulness Based Stress Reduction, Psychoanalysis and Wilderness/Nature Based Therapies—all the while focusing on the individual and their connection with overall well-being, interpersonal relationships and community.
+My approach is holistic, positive and relational, utilizing diverse intervention methods.
+I have extensive training in Cognitive-Behavioral-Therapy (CBT), Dialectical Behavioral Therapy (DBT), Mindfulness Based Stress Reduction and Wilderness/Nature Based Treatment—all the while focusing on the individual and their connection with overall well-being, interpersonal relationships and community.

 I received my Bachelor of Science (BS) from The Pennsylvania State University in Health and Human Development in 1996 with a focus on Experiential/Outdoor Education and my Graduate Degree in Social Work (MSW) from the Greater Rochester Collaborative (Nazareth College and SUNY Brockport) Master of Social Work Program in 2004 with a focus on Family and Community Practice.